colindoyle0000/colindoyle-website/content/torts2025fall-material/slides/19-midterm.md

-theme: Colin
-autoscale: true
-slidenumbers: true
-header: #373737, alignment(left), line-height(150%), text-scale(1.0), ITC Galliard Pro Bold
-Footer:

-# Midterm Review

 ---

+title: Midterm Review
+profile: false

+share: false

+show_date: false

+---

-# [fit] You should be worried.
+# You should be worried.

 ---